zero-to-mastery/resources/README.md

 - [**Podcasts**](Podcasts.md): A range of podcasts covering topics like coding, design, accessibility, JavaScript, and Mindset/Self-Development.

+- [**Newsletter**](Newsletter.md): A list of developer newsletter straight into your inbox to keep you in the loop of what's happening in the industry.

 - [**Raspberry Pi**](RaspberryPi.md): Resources for the Raspberry Pi.

 - [**Programming Books**](Programming_Books.md): Featuring a list of insightful programming books, both free and paid versions.